Hexagram Nine—Power of the Small harvest

-Your symbol is Hexagram nine, faith in a higher power.
+Hexagram Nine is on faith in a higher power.
 A person encounters obstacles that are overcome through patience and flexibility.
 There are dense clouds, but no rain showers the fields.
-Although the rain is needed, little can be done to make it fall.
+Although the rain is needed, there's nothing people can do to make it fall.

 The first line, yang, shows its subject performing routine activities, rather than concentrating on the rain clouds.
-This is the proper attitude and will bring good fortune.
+This is the proper attitude.

 The second line, yang, shows that through the good example of the subject in line one, another person stops worrying and goes about his or her regular activities.
 This is again fortunate.

 The third line, yang, shows a carriage broken down on the road.
 Its occupants, a husband and wife, blame each other for the situation and refuse to look at each other.
-This attitude will bring misfortune.
+This is a negative attitude.

-The fourth line, yin, shows a person in a similar situation as the couple in line three, but rather than blame another person, this person understands the inevitable ups and downs of life and practices patience.
+The fourth line, yin, shows a person in a similar situation as the couple in line three.
+Rather than blame the spouse, this person understands the inevitable ups and downs of life and practices patience.

 The fifth line, yang, shows another introspective person, who not only practices patience, but unites with others to infuse hope.